 PCC EHR includes several different tools and features that can help you manage the care you provide for your patients with chronic disease, disabilities, or other special needs.

 This article includes an overview of how to use and configure PCC software to create workflows that assist your practice in providing the best care to your chronic and special needs patients.
 For each topic covered, there are links to the specific feature on learn.pcc.com.

 You can use care plans in PCC EHR to manage a patient’s progress with a chronic condition, mental health issue, or anything that a patient regularly sees a specialist for.
-PCC clients have used care plans to keep track of issues such as asthma, obesity, chronic acne, ADHD, and severe allergies, for example.
+Pediatric practices with PCC have used care plans to keep track of issues such as asthma, obesity, chronic acne, ADHD, and severe allergies.

 Care plans can be reviewed and updated at each well visit, or as labs or reports come in from relevant specialists.

 Care plans can be used to record blood work, X-rays, or other labs that the patient may have had done by a specialist, especially if those results do not get sent to you via E-labs.
 This can save your nurses time when parents call with questions about results or medication instructions that may have come from one of their other providers.
 In addition, your staff can help parents to remember to schedule specialty appointments that may be due soon.

 Care plans may require some duplication within the visit note, but it will save you and your staff from having to search visit and phone notes related to the patient’s outside care.

 Keeping information for chronic and special needs patients all in one easy-to-access location is not only beneficial to you, but also meets the PCMH requirement for individualized care plans.
 Care plans can be printed and given to the family during a visit, or can be made available on the patient portal so that families can review them at any time.